 A list of meals known as RTE or ready to eat has also been introduced for hungry passengers on trains.
-The constant supervision and monitoring of the catering services is done by a centralized catering service monitoring unit that operates via a toll free number, email, SMS and also twitter.
+The constant supervision and monitoring of the catering services are done by a centralized catering service monitoring unit that operates via a toll-free number, email, SMS, and also Twitter.

 The Rail Minister assures that providing good quality and hygienic food is their paramount concern for passengers.
 There is now an institutionalized mechanism through which hygiene is maintained and nothing is sold above the MRP.
 Regular inspection assures this to the general public.
 Not just that, Indian Railways also launched a campaign by the name of ‘No Bill- The Food is for free’ which ensures that every passenger will get a bill with the food item.